Brent-Murray/python-cheatsheet/README.md

 Working with Dictionaries
 ----
+Dictionaries are used to store data in key/value pairs.
 ````python
 my_dict = {                    # define dictionaries with {}
   "First Key": "First Value",  # key and value pairs separated with :